 Craftsmen commissioned specifically for the Tribute by the Foundation polish and decorate each pistol.
 Deep bas relief etchings, selectively plated with 24-Karat Gold, form the central panoply, with borders of strapped bamboo and dragons, the Asian symbol of power and protection.
 Historical inscriptions include the dates of the war and General Westmoreland’s praise of all who served, along with the Republic of Vietnam Service Medal surmounted on napalm flames.
 The Asian-motif artwork of bamboo and dragons continues, in etching and 24-karat Gold plating, across the reverse of the slide.

 The trigger, hammer, slide stop, magazine catch, safety lock and grip screws are 24-Karat Gold plated.
+(The gold plated hammer is not available to California residents, as this variation cannot be added to the Roster of Approved Handguns.
+The trigger will have the standard finish for a Colt .45.)
 The grips are finely checkered in the classic "Double Diamond" pattern.
 Inset in each grip is a full-color, cloisonné medallion, incorporating the flag of the Republic of Vietnam (South).

 Also available is a custom made, luxuriously lined Display Case with locking glass lid and engraved identification plaque to display and protect your Tribute from dust and unauthorized handling.

 Since the Tribute is a working pistol, we will arrange delivery through a licensed firearms dealer of your choice.